FilmGarth Ginsburg

 Ang Lee is a fascinating case for me.
 When he lands, he lands hard, and the same can be said of his failures.
 He’s made movies I love dearly and hate deeply, and he’s made movies I’ve found both over and underrated.
 This makes him someone I respect because, unlike a lot of filmmakers, you can’t accuse him of not trying or experimenting.
 That being said, Billy Lynn is a special case because it makes a truly baffling decision every ten to fifteen minutes.

 This is a movie that features particularly brutal combat scenes.
 It also features a fake Destiny’s Child whose faces we never see.
-Moments of intense PTSD are juxtaposed with bizarre humor and ridiculous plot lines such as a mini brawl that happens between Billy Lynn’s platoon and the security guards and the battle over payment for the movie rights to tell the story of the squad at the center of the movie with the owner of the Dallas Cowboys.
+Moments of intense PTSD are juxtaposed with bizarre humor and ridiculous plot lines such as a mini brawl that happens between Billy Lynn’s platoon and the security guards at the football game they’re attending and the battle over payment for the movie rights to tell the story of the squad at the center of the movie with the owner of the Dallas Cowboys.

 It’s rife with bizarre casting choices, there’s the clunky handling of war themes, and there’s the frame rate and 3D of it all, both of which I didn’t get to fully experience with my home viewing.
 Billy Lynn wasn’t the worst movie I watched.
 But it might’ve been the most confusing.
 What are we supposed to feel?